InstituteforDiseaseModeling/idmtools/docs/cli-troubleshoot.rst

 .. command-output:: idmtools info system --help

-To see the versions of idmtools and related modules and the plugins they provide
+To see the versions of idmtools and related modules and the plugins they provide you can use the ``version`` command.
+Here is an example of the output:

 .. command-output:: idmtools version